-The Bulletin of Atomic Scientists article set off a hornets nest by reviving allegations dating back to the 1950s when the United States had first been confronted with Chinese allegations to this effect.
+The Bulletin of Atomic Scientists article set off a hornets' nest by reviving allegations dating back to the 1950s when the United States had first been confronted with Chinese allegations to this effect.
 Naturally the American leadership denied vehemently the existence and use of such weapons.
 The Chinese allegations were nonetheless corroborated a few months later by the International Scientific Committee (ISC), comprised of scientists from all the major industrialised countries.
-After deliberations lasting more than two months, the ISC concluded: "The peoples of Korea and China have indeed been the objectives of bacteriological weapons.
-These have been employed by units of the USA armed forces, using a great variety of different methods for the purpose, some of which seem to be developments of those applied by the Japanese during the second world war."
-33
+After deliberations lasting more than two months, the ISC concluded:

+"The peoples of Korea and China have indeed been the objectives of bacteriological weapons.
+These have been employed by units of the USA armed forces, using a great variety of different methods for the purpose, some of which seem to be developments of those applied by the Japanese during the second world war."32

 Elsewhere in the Far East, meanwhile, the CIA was busily financing its own secret wars through the proceeds of illegal drug running.
-From 1948 onwards, American intelligence activities in the "Golden Triangle" - stretching from southern Yunnan to neighbouring Burma's Shan states, northern

-Thailand and northern Laos - had been inextricably intertwined with the opium trade.
-The trade had first been established by the French in the 1880s to finance their colonial rule over Indochina and nearly a century later the region was proving a major source of heroin destined for the American market.
-It had during the Cold War also become the launching pad for a multitude of US covert operations against China.
+From 1948 onwards, American intelligence activities in the "Golden Triangle" - stretching from southern Yunnan to neighbouring Burma's Shan states, northern Thailand and northern Laos - had been inextricably intertwined with the opium trade.
+According to author Alfred McCoy, in his definitive study The Politics of Heroin in Southeast Asia, the trade had first been established by the French in the 1880s to finance their colonial rule over Indochina.
+Nearly a century later the region was proving a major source of heroin destined for the American market.
+The region had throughout the Cold War been the launching pad for a multitude of US covert operations against China.
 Infiltration routes for CIA teams into southern China were also used as drug smuggling routes for traffickers in Burma and Thailand.
-Local Shan tribesmen provided the guides to both the Agency's teams and opium caravans near the Burma-Chinese border.
-The CIA's clandestine war against the Pathet Lao, which involved at least 50,000 Thai and Hmong mercenaries, was the largest in CIA history.
+Local Shan tribesmen provided guides both to the CIA's teams and to opium caravans near the Burma-Chinese border.33

 The CIA front-company Air America would by 1968 have a fleet of several hundred aircraft of all kinds, operating out of six bases throughout Thailand and Long Tieng, the Agency's operational headquarters in northern Laos.
 Long Tieng was the main base of the Hmong commanding general, Vang Pao, and the site of his main heroin laboratory for the entire Golden Triangle region.
 In the late 1960s, the Agency even assisted Vang Pao in his purchase of Air America aircraft to form his own airline, Xieng Khouang Air Transport.
-The airline flew cargoes of opium and heroin between Long Tieng and Vientiane, the proceeds of which were then used to fund operations against the communists.35
+The airline flew cargoes of opium and heroin between Long Tieng and Vientiane, the proceeds of which were then used to fund operations against the communists.34